Farghlyahmed/PCA/README.md

 Dependencies:
 Matlab Statistical and machine learning tool box.
 Functions used from this tool box
 * datasample
+  * datasample_alt.m is an alternative implementation to the toolbox function.
+To use this change line 15 of creatTestTrainSets_v2.m and line 6 of createTestSet.m
 * fitlm
 * ridge